Is There a Burning Hell?

 Also in these places of the dead, most ancients (except the Hebrews) believed that life went on.

-For they taught that there were gods who were in charge of these underworlds whose job was to judge whether the dead ones were deserving of either a better life with the gods, or one of everlasting torture.
+these underworlds whose job was to judge whether the dead ones were deserving of either a better life with the gods, or one of everlasting torture.

 * For the Egyptians; that judging was carried out by Osiris and by the Assessors of Maat